jdlorimer/incremental-reading/README.md

 * 2014-04-21:

-     Commented "import pyqtconfig" out, as it is unused
+     Commented "import pyqtconfig" out, as it is unused.
 That's needed for compatibility with Qt5.

 * 2013-04: